 If you’ve been in an older hotel, you have probably experienced this sort of system.
 However, while it did give good local TV reception to apartment dwellers and hotel visitors, it still wasn’t enough.
 Believe it or not in the 1960s and 1970s television in a hotel room was a big deal.
 It was an attraction all on its own, and hoteliers jumped at the chance to add satellite services to their MATV setups.
 “Free HBO in room,” believe it or not, was a selling point, as much as “free Color TV.”
 Oh, how the world has changed.

 Early “satellite MATV,” or SMATV, systems, used several satellites to tune different signals and combine them into a modulated signal so that in addition to local programming the viewer got HBO, CNN or any of the handful of early satellite TV stations.
 Later of course, with the advent of direct broadcast satellite (DBS) systems like DIRECTV and DISH this got easier.

-Today SMATV refers to a modulated headend system like Technicolor’s COM2000.
-A separate satellite receiver is used for every channel and the channel numbers are assigned according to the preferences of the system designer.
+Today SMATV refers to a modulated headend system like Technicolor’s COM3000.
+A separate satellite receiver, built onto a slim card, is used for every channel and the channel numbers are assigned according to the preferences of the system designer.
 A system like this can give a few dozen channels over a single wire with no extra hardware in the guest room or apartment.

-DIRECTV Residential Experience, in contrast, is not a SMATV system because there is no headend and no modulator.
-On the other hand, a receiver is used in the guest room to allow for every channel in the programming package to be chosen individually.
+There are other choices.
+You can put a receiver in each room if you wish.
+This is not a SMATV system because there is no headend and no modulator.
+On the other hand, a receiver in the guest room will allow every guest to choose their own individual channel in the programming package.
+This makes for more choice and higher satisfaction.